anbox-cloud/discourse-docs/ref/anbox-https-api.md

 #### STREAM VIDEO

-Whenever you enable camera support in Anbox, you will get a video stream socket that can be eligible to receive raw colour format (rgba) based video streaming and display in the camera preview.
+Whenever you enable camera support in Anbox, you will get a video stream socket that can be eligible to receive raw colour format (RGBA) based video streaming and display in the camera preview.

 For example, for `curl -s -X POST --unix-socket /run/user/1000/anbox/sockets/api.unix s/1.0/camera --data '{"enable":true}' | jq -r .metadata.video_stream_socket`: